Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   *leaded glass windows** punctuate the lower level, maybe slightly bowed outwards, offering inviting glimpses of the warm interior and the patrons within.
 These windows are kept notably clean, reflecting the establishment's overall upkeep.
-Above the sturdy wooden entrance door (perhaps oak or a similar dark wood, possibly reinforced with iron studs), hangs a **well-crafted sign** bearing the tavern's name, "The Hostess of Fertility," likely painted or carved with an emblem representing its namesake or perhaps just elegant lettering.
+Above the sturdy wooden entrance door (perhaps oak or a similar dark wood, possibly reinforced with iron studs), hangs a well-crafted sign bearing the tavern's name, "The Hostess of Fertility," likely painted or carved with an emblem representing its namesake or perhaps just elegant lettering.
 Depending on the time of day, flower boxes might adorn the window sills, adding a touch of cheer.
 At night or during gloomy weather, the warm, golden light spilling from the windows and perhaps an exterior lantern near the door makes it stand out as a welcoming beacon against the darker streetscape.

-* **Interior (Expanded):** Stepping inside, one is immediately enveloped in **warmth and a comforting, lively atmosphere **.
-The air is thick with pleasant, mingling scents: the pervasive aroma of **woodsmoke** from the large, constantly tended stone hearth that dominates one wall (its mantel perhaps cluttered with pewter mugs or dried herbs), the savory promise of **roasting meats and hearty stews** simmering in the kitchens beyond, the slightly sweet, malty smell of various ales and wines, and often the faint, earthy tang of damp cloaks or leather gear drying near the fire.
+* **Interior (Expanded):** Stepping inside, one is immediately enveloped in warmth and a comforting, lively atmosphere .
+The air is thick with pleasant, mingling scents: the pervasive aroma of woodsmoke from the large, constantly tended stone hearth that dominates one wall (its mantel perhaps cluttered with pewter mugs or dried herbs), the savory promise of roasting meats and hearty stews simmering in the kitchens beyond, the slightly sweet, malty smell of various ales and wines, and often the faint, earthy tang of damp cloaks or leather gear drying near the fire.
 The * *polished dark wood** aesthetic extends throughout – thick, low-hanging ceiling beams crisscross overhead, heavy plank tables are worn smooth by countless elbows but kept impeccably clean, surrounded by sturdy matching chairs and benches.
-Along the walls, **high-backed booths** offer patrons more seclusion, upholstered perhaps in durable dark leather or fabric.
+Along the walls, high-backed booths offer patrons more seclusion, upholstered perhaps in durable dark leather or fabric.
 The floor is likely made of thick wooden planks, worn smooth in high-traffic areas but well-maintained and swept clean.
-The centerpiece opposite the hearth is the **long, imposing bar**, its surface polished to a high sheen, fronted by tall stools.
-Behind it, shelves climb high, laden with an impressive array of bottles containing liquors, wines, and likely various potent adventurer spirits, alongside rows of clean mugs and glasses glinting in the light from **multiple hanging lanterns or glowing magic stones**, which cast a warm, steady illumination throughout the space, creating a cozy ambiance even during the brightest day.
+The centerpiece opposite the hearth is the long, imposing bar, its surface polished to a high sheen, fronted by tall stools.
+Behind it, shelves climb high, laden with an impressive array of bottles containing liquors, wines, and likely various potent adventurer spirits, alongside rows of clean mugs and glasses glinting in the light from multiple hanging lanterns or glowing magic stones, which cast a warm, steady illumination throughout the space, creating a cozy ambiance even during the brightest day.
 The overall impression is one of prosperous, well-managed comfort – a place built to last and cater reliably to its patrons.